bedm4n/shiencount/README.md

 # Shiencount

-A crappy little shiny encounter.
+A crappy little shiny encounter webapp.

 # How to use
 Press **Encounter** to track an Encounter\